Contractor or Subcontractor: What's the Difference?

 Differences Between Contractors and Subcontractors

-So, while subcontractors are extremely effective and specialized workers, a contractor is responsible for keeping customers happy by ensuring everything is organized and properly managed.
+So, while subcontractors are extremely effective and specialized workers, a contractor is responsible for keeping customers happy by ensuring everything is organized and properly managed at all times.

 How to Be Sure You Hire the Right Pro